benjaminlazarecki/dbal-module/doc/configuration.md

 **sensitive** datas like username or password in the `*.local.php` files.
 Then, only safe datas will be versionned & password will be kept private :)

+If you would like more informations, you can read this [section](http://framework.zend.com/manual/2.0/en/modules/zend.mvc.services.html#default-configuration-options) of the official zf2 documentation.

-The module provides a [configuration skeleton](https://github.com/fridge-project/dbal-module/tree/master/tests/FridgeDBALModule/Fixtures/config/skeleton) which can be used as starting point for your project.
+To help you, the module provides a [configuration skeleton](https://github.com/fridge-project/dbal-module/tree/master/tests/FridgeDBALModule/Fixtures/config/skeleton) which can be used as starting point for your project.

 ## Simple Connection